Estonian violinist and singer, currently living in Copenhagen/Denmark.

 Born in Estonia, Ingrid moved to Copenhagen to study jazz.
 She recalls: „Since the age of six, I began playing following the fundaments of the traditional school of classical violin.
-Even though I enjoyed very much the classical repertoire, my personal need to express myself without boundaries grew rapidly, leading me to the conclusion that I did not want to become a classical violin player."
+Even though I enjoyed very much the classical repertoire, my personal need to express myself without boundaries grew rapidly, leading me to the conclusion that I did not want to become only a classical violin player."
 While attending to Estonian Academy of Music she met Butch Lacy, who was on a tour in Estonia with his music students from Denmark.
 She learned from him the possibility of studying jazz on a violin in Rhythmic Music Conservatory in Copenhagen.

 In Copenhagen, where I live, I have interacted with many musicians from all over the world, as well as taking part in the big international project „Swinging Europe Youth Orchestra“, which is called „The European Jazz Orchestra“ today.